jamesbaldwin05/workout-website/API-DOCS.md

 **Request**: None required.

 **Response**:
-* 200 (OK): Returns a HTML file displaying the app.
+* 200 (OK): Returns a list of exercises in JSON format.
 ```html
 [
     {